Health care systems by country: South Korea

-South Koreans have access to a universal healthcare safety net, although a significant portion of healthcare is privately funded.
-In 2015, South Korea ranked first in the OECD for healthcare access.[1]
+Healthcare in South Korea is universal, although a significant portion of healthcare is privately funded.
+South Korea's healthcare system is based on the National Health Insurance Service, a public health insurance program run by the Ministry of Health and Welfare to which South Koreans of sufficient income must pay contributions to in order to insure themselves and their dependants, and the Medical Aid Program, a social welfare program run by the central government and local governments to insure those unable to pay National Health Insurance contributions.
+In 2015, South Korea ranked first in the OECD for healthcare access.
 Satisfaction of healthcare has been consistently among the highest in the world – South Korea was rated as the second most efficient healthcare system by Bloomberg.

 Syria

 The Syrian Ba'ath Party has placed an emphasis on health care, but funding levels have not been able to keep up with demand or maintain quality.
 Health expenditures reportedly accounted for 2.5 percent of the gross domestic product (GDP) in 2001.
 Syria's health system is relatively decentralized and focuses on offering primary health care at three levels: village, district, and provincial.
 According to the World Health Organization (WHO), in 1990 Syria had 41 general hospitals (33 public, 8 private), 152 specialized hospitals (16 public, 136 private), 391 rural health centers, 151 urban health centers, 79 rural health units, and 49 specialized health centers; hospital beds totaled 13,164 (77 percent public, 23 percent private), or 11 beds per 10,000 inhabitants.
 The number of state hospital beds reportedly fell between 1995 and 2001, while the population had an 18 percent increase, but the opening of new hospitals in 2002 caused the number of hospital beds to double.
 WHO reported that in 1989 Syria had a total of 10,114 physicians, 3,362 dentists, and 14,816 nurses and midwives; in 1995 the rate of health professionals per 10,000 inhabitants was 10.9 physicians, 5.6 dentists, and 21.2 nurses and midwives.
 Despite overall improvements, Syria's health system exhibits significant regional disparities in the availability of health care, especially between urban and rural areas.
 The number of private hospitals and doctors increased by 41 percent between 1995 and 2001 as a result of growing demand and growing wealth in a small sector of society.
 Almost all private health facilities are located in large urban areas such as Damascus, Aleppo, Tartus, and Latakia.